microsoft/fabricrealtimelab/modules/module10c.md

 * (Silver) stocks_hour_agg: per-hour aggregation of the high/low/close prices
 * (Gold) fact_stocks_daily_prices: a daily look at the high/low/close prices

 The fact table is a bit *too-curated* with daily views -- there isn't enough detail to see how the model performs throughout the day.
-The bronze raw table has all of the data, but it isn't curated enough.
+The bronze raw table has all of the data, but it isn't curated enough -- while we could use this table (as you'll see below), it would be extremely slow do so.
 The aggregated silver-level tables can accomplish this perfectly.

 With a medallion archicture, we can extend the concepts learned in Module 06, and this is one of the reasons medallion architecture is so useful: it offers the flexibility to model the data in many different ways to suit changing busines requirements.
 In this approach, the data is cleansed and summarized into the silver level, which could then be summarized for our fact tables at the gold level: